Q&A/FAQ

 What music will the bagpiper play at an event?

-I find it helpful to work with the family/client to understand their goals for the key moments in the service and to then structure the musical performance around those moments.
+I find it helpful to hear about your goals for these key moments and to find a tune that reinforces your goals.
 With a leaning toward Scottish and/or Irish tunes, my repertoire includes hundreds of melodies at any point in time and I’ll draw from that pool during our discussion.
 There are tunes that are bold and majestic and others that are more contemplative – and others are just plain beautiful music.
 I’ll work with you to find just the right tune for your vision.
 If you have a particular, “non-bagpipe” melody in mind that would be meaningful for you family, I’m willing to see if it can be adapted to the (sometimes limiting) scale of the bagpipe.

 Using a memorial service as an example, the key moments might include the beginning or end of the service.
-The three most common, “traditional” tunes for these moments are Amazing Grace, Danny Boy, and/or Going Home, but many others are very suitable .
+The three most commonly requested tunes for these moments are Amazing Grace, Danny Boy, and/or Going Home, but many others are very suitable.
 I will typically play an assortment of tunes as guests arrive and depart as this helps with the flow of the event.
 Playing at the church or graveside is usually quite straightforward.
 Playing at both sites creates a sense of continuity and flow.
 I also frequently work with Military Honor Guards.

 For a wedding, the processional and recessional marches for the wedding party are always key moments, but there are so many other opportunities to really personalize the service.
 There are tunes that work well to provide a highlight for each part of the wedding as well as providing movement of the wedding party or guests before, during and after the service.
 Playing at the wedding venue is always my favorite location.
 Additionally, many families find that piping the newlyweds into the reception is a wonderful way to reprise the exciting moments from earlier in the day.